YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 3. Perform a MUPIP RUNDOWN and make a backup copy of the database.
 4. Perform a switchover to make B the originating instance.
 Apply lost/broken transactions, if any, on B.
 5. Open DSE, run DUMP -FILEHEADER for each region (FIND -REGION=<Region_Name>) and note down the largest Region Seqno.
 6. Upgrade the instance.
-An upgrade may include include adding triggers, adding/removing regions, changing GDE mapping, and so on.
+An upgrade may include adding triggers, adding/removing regions, changing the GDE mapping, and so on.
 7. Open DSE again, run DSE DUMP -FILEHEADER for each region (FIND -REGION=<Region_Name>) and note down the largest Region Seqno.
 If the largest Region Seqno noted in step 5 and largest Region Seqno noted in this step are the same, proceed to step 8.
 Otherwise, execute DSE CHANGE -FILEHEADER -REG_SEQNO=<Largest_Region_Seqno_from_step_5> for the region having the largest Region Seqno.
 8. Cut the back links to the prior generation journal files with a command like: